ChHarding/STEMgames/Project Specs.md

 # STEMgames
-General description of the project (2 pts)
+General description of the project

 This application will create a semantic network for analysis of the hidden STEM (Science, Technology, Engineering, and Mathematics) curriculum in popular video games by showing how scientific concepts are often popularized in video games.